Saint Vincent and the Grenadines Population Pyramid (2025)

 Saint Vincent and the Grenadines Demographics

-The median age has dramatically increased by 18.6 years since 1970, showing rapid population aging
+The median age has increased from 18.7 to 34.1 years since 1970, reflecting Windward Islands demographic patterns

 Historical Demographic Changes